tohojo/nsregd/README.md

 2. Generate a TSIG secret and configure the authoritative DNS server for the parent zone (`example.org` in the example above) to allow updates to the registration zone with this secret.
-3. Edit `nsregd.conf.example` to contain the chosen zone name and to point at the right upstream server and set the TSIG secret.
+3. Copy `nsregd.example.yaml` to `/etc/nsregd` and edit it to contain the chosen zone name and to point at the right upstream server and set the TSIG secret.
-4. Run `nsregd` with `-conffile` parameter pointing to the right file.
-5. Add a SRV record at `_nsreg._tcp.dynamic.example.org` pointing to the hostname and port that `nsregd` is listening on.
+4. Add a SRV record at `_nsreg._tcp.dynamic.example.org` pointing to the hostname and port that `nsregd` is listening on.
+5. (Optional) Add an auto-discovery PTR record for `r._dns-sd._udp.local.`.
+This needs to be resolvable by the clients and point to the configured base domain (i.e., `dynamic.example.org`).
+6. Run `nsregd`.

+The `nsregd` daemon will re-read its configuration upon receiving a SIGHUP.

 To run the `nsregc` client:

+If you configured the auto-discovery PTR record above correctly, `nsregc` can run with no configuration, in which case it will generate a key, use the system hostname as the name to register, and create records for all IP addresses found on the system.
+If this is not the behaviour you want, follow these steps to modify the configuration:

-1. Copy `nsregc.example.yaml` to ~/.nsregc/nsregc.yaml and edit it to
+1. Copy `nsregc.example.yaml` to `~/.nsregc/nsregc.yaml` and edit it to
-   set the name the client should try to claim and the interface(s) to get IP addresses from.
+   suit your preferences.
-2. Run `nsregc` with the zone(s) you wish to register with as command line parameters.
+2. Run `nsregc`.
+Supply the zone(s) you wish to register with as command line parameters or in the config file.

 For testing, it is possible to point `nsregc` directly at `nsregd` for the initial query (using the --dns-server option and setting --dns-tcp), since `nsregd` will reply with its own address to any SRV queries.

 ## Limitations